gy19sr/Assessment_1/README.md

 # Assessment_1
-first project 201378222
+this is the first project for GEOG5990 at Leeds University first project 201378222

-Contents:
+list of Contents:

-Software:
+### Prerequisites
 Python 3.7
 Anaconda3 (64bit) was used to make and test this model.
 The Spyder interface within Anaconda should be used to run the model.

+### Installing
-Settings for Ipython console in Spyder (Tools -> preferences -> backend -> Tkinter -> restart spyder)
+install Anaconda3 with python 3.7 open Spyder. change settings for Ipython console in Spyder (Tools -> preferences -> backend -> Tkinter -> restart spyder).
-	if not done may be difficult to view animation
+If not done may be difficult to view animation download whole repository to run model (model, in, agentframework are essential)

-Instructions to run model:
+##Instructions to run model:

-download whole repository to run model (model, in, agentframework are essential) open "Model.py" in Spyder (Phthon)
+open "Model.py" in Spyder (Phthon)
 Run model
 full screen the pop up model window